Boundary slopes for the Markov ordering on relatively prime pairs: Abstract

 \section{Abstract}

 Following McShane, we employ the stable norm on the homology of the modular torus to investigate the Markov ordering on the set of relatively prime integer pairs $(q,p)$ with $q\ge p\ge0$.
 Our main theorem is a characterization of slopes along which the Markov ordering is monotone with respect to $q$, confirming conjectures of Lee-Li-Rabideau-Schiffler that refine conjectures of Aigner.
 The main tool is an explicit computation of the slopes at the corners of the stable norm ball for the modular torus.
-This also answers a question of Sorrentino-Veselov concerning a Markov-related function defined by Fock.